Independent Contractor vs Employee: Differences Explained

 • Behavioral ControlWho’s the boss of how the work gets done?

 • If you tell the worker when, where, and how to do the job, train them, or supervise their daily work, then the worker is an employee.
+When an employer directs the way a person is performing work, it demonstrates behavioral control — one of the strongest indicators of employee status.

 • If the worker decides how the job gets done, sets their own process, and doesn’t need your training, then the worker is an independent contractor.